2nd & 3rd June 2025

 • Rapid Chargers: Also known as fast chargers, these can charge EVs much faster than wallbox chargers, making them suitable for public charging stations or fleet depots where vehicles need to be charged quickly.

-• Power Sharing Solutions: These systems allow multiple EVs to share a single power source, optimizing charging efficiency and reducing infrastructure costs.
+• Power Sharing Solutions: These systems allow multiple EVs to share a single power source, optimising charging efficiency and reducing infrastructure costs.

 Employee Home Charging Solutions